FIND OUT HOW MUCH YOU CAN

 Allstate: Highly rated and also affordable

 If you’re willing to pay a little more for guaranteed customer satisfaction, Allstate is worth your time.
 The company’s proven to have the best overall satisfaction and policy offerings.
-It was also the top awarded car insurance provider by customer intelligence company J.D.
-Power in 2019.
+It was also the third-highest rated car insurance provider by customer intelligence company J.D.
+Power in 2021.
 Average car insurance policies are about $2,460–$2,840, although they can go as high as $3,500 after an accident and $5,648 for those with bad credit.

 Progressive: Best ratings and coverage plans